Most support platforms provide all the essential reports to guide your team in the right direction. But they don’t necessarily tell you why or how.

 Provide an internal self-service resource

 Turn your knowledge base into an internal hub for support reps.
-Especially when you’re knowledge base is connected to your inbox, this will be the easiest and quickest place for your team to find answers.
+Especially when your knowledge base is connected to your inbox, this will be the easiest and quickest place for your team to find answers.

 Your customers love self-service because it helps them resolve their own issues quicker.
 Take this same philosophy into the workplace.
 Arm your support reps with a hefty internal knowledge base to answer any questions they may have during their time in the inbox.